dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## Migration Path for Ledgers Using ICP AccountId

-For historical reasons, multiple NFT standards such as the EXT standard uses the ICP AccountId (a hash of the principal and subaccount) instead of ICRC-1 Account (a pair of principal and subaccount) to store the owners.
+For historical reasons, multiple NFT standards, such as the EXT standard, use the ICP AccountId (a hash of the principal and subaccount) instead of the ICRC-1 Account (a pair of principal and subaccount) to store the owners.
 Since the ICP AccountId can be calculated from an ICRC-1 Account, but computability does not hold in the inverse direction, there is no way for a ledger implementing ICP AccountId to display `icrc7_owner_of` data.
-To help with the transition, ledgers using ICP AccountId can return error type `TemporarilyUnavailable` for tokens that exist, but have not migrated to ICRC-1 Account yet (the owner of the NFT token would need to call a migration endpoint in the canister as part of the migration process, which may take an arbitrary amount of time).
+To help with the transition, ledgers using ICP AccountId can return error type `NotMigrated` for tokens that exist, but have not migrated to ICRC-1 Account yet (the owner of the NFT token would need to call a migration endpoint in the canister as part of the migration process, which may take an arbitrary amount of time to migrate all tokens).

 ## Extensions